ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 print(a)
 ```

-One can also perform `flatmap` operations with list comprehensions:
+One can also perform `flatmap`-like operations with nested list comprehensions:

 ```python
 >>> xss = [[1, 2], [3, 4], [5, 6]]